tjstoll/miniProjects/README.md

 I am currently re-entering the world of web development.
 I've created this repository to:

-- House small projects I do while studying html, css, javascript, and other concepts in web development
+- house small projects I do while studying html, css, javascript, and other concepts in web development
-- to maintain a more frequent presence on github
+- maintain a more frequent presence on github